Asifa-Usman/Hackathon_Day_03/README.md

-Furniture Hub - Day 3: API Integration and Data Migration Welcome to Furniture Hub, a general e-commerce marketplace for furniture!
+Day 3: API Integration and Data Migration -Furniture Hub (General-Ecommerce)

+Welcome to Furniture Hub, a general e-commerce marketplace for furniture!
 This project is part of the Hackathon 2025, and Day 3 focuses on API Integration and Data Migration.

 Day 3 Overview